 In what five key ways can the United States and Brazil work more effectively together to strengthen bilateral trade and foreign direct investment?

-Abrão Neto is a nonresident senior fellow in the Adrienne Arsht Latin America Center.
-In addition, Mr. Neto is the executive vice president for Amcham Brasil, a not-for-profit organization that represents more than five thousand companies, of various economic sectors, responsible for approximately 33 percent of Brazil’s GDP.
+Abrão Neto is a nonresident senior fellow with the Atlantic Council’s Adrienne Arsht Latin America Center.
+In addition, Neto is the president and CEO for Amcham Brasil, a not-for-profit organization that represents more than five thousand companies, of various economic sectors, responsible for approximately 33 percent of Brazil’s GDP.

 Prior to that position, he served as secretary of foreign trade of Brazil between 2016 and 2018, being involved in several trade and investment negotiations, trade and investment facilitation initiatives, and leading areas in regional integration, trade remedies and trade statistics, among other.